 Toddlers and preschoolers are especially intrigued by new objects and events they come in contact with every day.
 That's why it's important to support early learning with hands-on activities that promote exploration and discovery.

-There are so many ways for kids to explore the world around them everyday - peering at bugs through magnifiers or lying on their backs to watch clouds float across the sky, or splashing in mud puddles on a rainy day!
+There are many ways kids naturally explore the world around them everyday - peering at bugs through magnifiers; lying on their backs to watch cloud shapes float across the sky; splashing in mud puddles on a rainy day!

 When kids have opportunities to experiment and participate in their own ways they will ask questions and make observations that help them learn and grow.